MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydefinfo-structure.md

 Uniquely names the querydef object.
 For more information, see the topic "Name Property" in DAO Help.
 Call [CDaoQueryDef::GetName](../../mfc/reference/cdaoquerydef-class.md#getname) to retrieve this property directly.

 *m_nType*<br/>
 A value that indicates the operational type of a querydef object.
-The value can be one of the following:
+The value can be one of:

 - `dbQSelect` Select: the query selects records.